jaredLunde/react-hook/packages/window-size/README.md

 ### useWindowWidth(options?): number

-Returns the current width of the window
+A hook that returns the current width of the window.
+This hook is debounced, meaning it will wait (100ms by default) for the resize events to stop firing before it actually updates its state with the new width.

 #### Options